Elocinacademia/Norm_reasoning/README.md

-# Norm_reasoning

-##This is a draft version of code for norm reasoning project
+####This is a draft code version of a normative reasoning project
+---

+Author: Nicole Zhan

+Start From: July 6th